Curricular Practical Training

 CPT for Thesis or Dissertation

-If your internship activity is necessary for your thesis or dissertation, and the experience and/or data from it will be directly and clearly used your dissertation or thesis work, you may submit an additional departmental letter, asking the OGS to approve CPT for thesis or dissertation.
-However, if your CPT experience and/or data from the internship will not be directly and clearly used in the your dissertation or thesis work, you should instead register for any appropriate internship course and seek CPT authorization based on that; or apply for Pre-completion Optional Practical Training (OPT)
+If your internship activity is necessary for your graduate level thesis or dissertation, and the experience and/or data from it will be directly and clearly used in your dissertation or thesis work, you may submit an additional departmental letter, asking the OGS to approve CPT for thesis or dissertation.
+However, if your CPT experience and/or data from the internship will not be directly and clearly used in your dissertation or thesis work, you should instead register for any appropriate internship course and seek CPT authorization based on that; or apply for Pre-completion Optional Practical Training (OPT)

 Submit this online request to the OGS for an I-20 authorizing you for CPT.